 These finance tips should be common knowledge but they're not.

 Financial planning advice is not always objective.
-Many financial planners are compensated from the sale of investment or insurance products, and some advisors have more sales training than financial training.
-This can lead to some information being left off the table when you're considering investments and planning your future.
+Many financial planners are compensated for the sale of investment or insurance products, and some advisors have more sales training than financial training.
+This lack of financial background can lead to some information being left off the table when you're considering investments and planning your future.
 Here are 10 things that financial advisors often overlook.

 Open an HSA Account Instead of an IRA